 To check which email hosting service a business is using, you can check their website Whois.
 The details will be listed as MX records.

-So, if you send an email in bulk to an untrusted email list, and bad luck your email was hit as spam, or you get too many bounce emails.
+So, if you send an email in bulk to an untrusted email list, and bad luck, your email was hit as spam, or you get too many bounced emails.
 Then, your email IP address will be seen as an illegitimate email address and a spammer.